KippAD/portfolio-project-2/TESTING.md

 The issue that kept returning seemed to be centering the modal in the middle of the screen vertically when it pops up - this was somewhat remedied through media queries but sometimes it will still appear slightly off center.
 Another issue stems from one of the padlock icons breaking to a second line before the other - this can knock the symmetry of the difficulty selection page.

-// Fix this is time
-The application also struggled on very small mobile phones (320px width) during testing.
-Although still playable, the menu pushes icons off of the screen and can disjoint the whole page.
+The application did not maintain its design on very small mobile phones such as the iPhone 4 (320px width) during testing.
+Although still playable on the iPhone 5/5s, the menu pushes icons off of the screen and can disjoint the whole page.
+This could be a focus for future development, however within the current scope it was not a priority to add responsiveness for devices as old as the iPhone 3/4/4s.

 Learning from the responsive testing, in future developments it might be beneficial to design the application in mobile format first and build up from there.
 Although the game holds up on most smaller devices it looks markedly better on desktop, so if there was more time that is an area that would be a focus of improvement.